otcova/Makovi/Inner_Workings.md

 This way, the compiler is able to recover easily when there are syntax errors.

 The statement stage will do all checks that do not need any kind of scope context.
-Specifically, it mostly does syntax and semantic Analysis.
+Specifically, it mostly does Syntax Analysis.

 A statement is considered a line of code.
 But sometimes this gets more complicated.
 Each code block represents a single statement